Click to download 14-day

 Do you think this might save you some time?
 We think this is going to make a significant difference in how you work with video.

-Vindex has both a 32-bit and 64-bit version to take advantage of the full capabities of your computer with 64-bit versions of Windows XP, Vista and Windows 7 but still maintain compatibility with 32-bit codecs.
+Vindex has both a 32-bit and 64-bit version to take advantage of the full capabilities of your computer with all 64-bit versions of Windows but still maintain compatibility with 32-bit codecs.

-Vindex can be licensed as either a stand-alone application which is locked to a single computer or coupled with CD/DVD Inspector using a shared dongle.
-The shared dongle version is not available through the Web purchase.
+Vindex can be bundled with a compatible NVIDIA graphics card for and additional $50 (plus shipping).
+The graphics card has 48 processors and will significantly speed up processing of Vindex.
+Vindex can be licensed as either a stand-alone application which is locked to a single computer or with a dongle for use on multiple computers.
+The dongle version is not available through the Web purchase.
 Contact your reseller or InfinaDyne directly for pricing.

 Q. How fast is this really?